OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-precedents-dependents.md

     console.log(`All dependent cells of ${range.address}:`);

-    // Use the dependent API to loop through all dependent of the active cell. for (let i = 0; i < precedents.areas.items.length; i++) {
+    // Use the dependents API to loop through all dependents of the active cell. for (let i = 0; i < dependents.areas.items.length; i++) {
-      // Highlight and print out the address of all dependent cells. dependents.areas.items[i].format.fill.color = "Orange";
+      // Highlight and print out the addresses of all dependent cells. dependents.areas.items[i].format.fill.color = "Orange";
       console.log(`  ${dependents.areas.items[i].address}`);
     }